Ready to discover the best festivals in London 2023? Don your glitter and your fanciest wellies, these are the hottest

 Okay, we hear you.
-Where on Earth is Trent Park?
+Where are the Copthall Playing Fields?

-It’s actually in Cockfosters, and the fact that Cockfosters is practically Hertfordshire means there’s plenty of room at this one day London festival for dancing (yes, it’s London, it’s even on the tube!).
+It’s actually in Barnet, and the fact that Barnet is barely in London means there’s plenty of room at this one day London festival for dancing (yes, it is in London, it’s even on the tube!).

 You’ll need the room too, given that 51st State is a 100% dance festival.
-Last year’s lineup is still TBA but, previous headliners have included The Brand New Heavies, Jocelyn Brown, Alison Limerick, Hannah Wants, Dimitri From Paris, Jazzie B OBE, and more.
+This year’s lineup is still TBA but, previous headliners have included The Brand New Heavies, Jocelyn Brown, Alison Limerick, Hannah Wants, Dimitri From Paris, Jazzie B OBE, and more.